ColeLab/controlCartography/README.md

 - Contains demo code for diagnosing network-mechanisms of interest.
 Diagnostic metrics demonstrated include: global variability coefficient (GVC), between-network variability coefficient (BVC), and network flexibility (NF)
 - See networkDiagnosticMetrics/References.txt for a full reference list associated with each metric (and additional info on public repositories outside of github)

-**Directory:** npdDemos/

-- Contains demo code for implementing our novel diagnostic metric, network partition deviation (NPD), as well as follow up analyses related to NPD

 **Directory:** cartographicMethod/

 - Contains demo code for implementing our cartographic representation of cognitive control system functioning, vis-a-vis the previously demonstrated analyses and diagnostic metrics